 Different Forcing Techniques

-Paperwhites (Narcissus papyraceus) are virtually foolproof to grow using nothing more than water, soil or pebbles.
+Growing paperwhites (Narcissus papyraceus) is virtually foolproof using nothing more than water, soil or pebbles.
 Even a novice gardener or child can force these indoor plants to bloom during the winter months.
-Several varieties of paperwhites are available ranging from snow white to soft yellow.
+Several varieties of paperwhites are available, ranging from snow white to soft yellow.

-- Planting in Potting Soil - When planting in soil make sure your container has holes to ensure proper drainage.
+- Planting in Potting Soil: When planting in the soil make sure your container has holes to ensure proper drainage.
 You can recycle the same pots you use for summer plants.
 Place three bulbs in a 4-inch pot, four bulbs in a 6-inch pot and so on.
 Fill the pot with regular potting soil ensuring one-third of each bulb is above the soil line.

 Enjoy Them While You Can